 - Vehicle repair receipts or proof of its current value

-These documents may help your lawyer prove the recoverable damages to which you may be entitled.
+These documents may also help your lawyer prove your recoverable damages.
 According to CIV §1431.2, the recoverable damages in a personal injury case may include:

 - Medical expenses to date and for necessary future care